merenlab/merenlab.org/software/anvio/help/programs/anvi-export-structures/index.md

   display: true
 ---

-Export .pdb structure files from a structure database..
+Export .pdb structure files from a structure database.

 See **[program help menu](../../../vignette#anvi-export-structures)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.